tobybear/ZillaLib/README.md

 The library itself compiles automatically with the first project being built, so lets start right away!

-By far the easiest way to get started is to use the interactive [ZillaLib Project Generator](https://zillalib.github.io/project-generator/).
+By far the easiest way to get started is to use the interactive ZillaLib Project Generator tool which is available [online](https://zillalib.github.io/project-generator/) or [offline](Tools/project-generator.html).
 Just enter a project name and select the target project files to generate.
 If you have placed ZillaLib in a directory named dfferent than "ZillaLib" or if you want to place your game project in a directory that is not next to ZillaLib's, you have to specify the relative path in the field 'Path to ZillaLib'.
 For instance, if you have ZillaLib in "D:\dev\libs\ZillaLib-master" and you plan to put your game project in "D:\dev\proj\MySuperGame", then specify "../../libs/ZillaLib-master" as the path to ZillaLib.
 Always specify the relative path.
 It makes it easy to build various platforms and even from different virtual machines in the same place.

-When finished, click "Create and Download Project Archive (ZIP)" and everything will automagically be prepared for you.
+When finished, click "Generate and Save Project Archive (ZIP)" and everything will automagically be prepared for you.
 Extract the project files in the planned location.
 There's even some sample code included to start up right away.
-Check the specific platform from the [list below](#platforms-and-setup) you want to build for on how to set it up and how to actually get your project up and running.
+Check the specific platform from the [list below](#platforms-and-setup) on how to set it up and how to actually get your project up and running.

-Alternatively you could copy the sample project and modify the paths and names in it.
-But that would be quite a hassle.
-An offline project generator might be added some day.

 ## Platforms and Setup